ccswbs/UoGd7-Training/styleguide.md

 ![Image of all bootstrap buttons](/images/Image_Overlay1.png)
 ![Image of all bootstrap buttons](/images/Image_Overlay2.png)

 The defualt overlay colour is black.
-To change this colour, input `div class="img-overlay ug-gold"`in place of `div class="img-overlay`
+To change this colour, input `div class="img-overlay ug-gold"`in place of `div class="img-overlay"`
 Colour options include:
 `ug-gold`
 `ug red`